folio-org/okapi/doc/guide.md

 Any number of modules can request registration on a single URI path.
-Okapi will then forward the requests to those modules in an order controlled by the integer _level_ setting in the module registration configuration: modules with lower levels are processed before those with higher levels.
+Okapi will then forward the requests to those modules in an order controlled by the integer-valued `level` setting in the module registration configuration: modules with lower levels are processed before those with higher levels.